Eleventy (11ty) vs. Hugo

 You could start with the most popular, or the fastest-growing SSG.
 Or delve deeper, considering your team’s or your client’s experience and preferred workflows.

 We’ll compare two excellent SSGs here: Hugo and Eleventy (11ty).
-Both work smoothly with our Git-based CMS.
-Both are optimised for fast content delivery and are capable of handling large sites with thousands of pages — sites like documentations, blogs, landing pages or marketing websites.
+These two are clearly the fastest SSGs at building from Markdown.
+Both work smoothly with CloudCannon's Git-based Headless CMS.
+And both are optimised for fast content delivery and are capable of handling large sites with thousands of pages — sites like documentations, blogs, landing pages or marketing websites.

 But there are several key differences to consider.
 Let’s see how they match up.

 What is Hugo?